 How Healthy Is the Business Analysis Industry?

-Before starting out in pursuit of any career, one should start by analyzing the health of the industry they wish to enter.
+Before starting out in pursuit of any career, you should start by analyzing the health of the industry you’d like to get into.
 As an aspiring business analyst, this first step should be something you’re very keen to do.

 Business analysts are those professionals responsible for enabling and managing change in business.
 They are also looked upon by business owners to offer solutions to problems they're having trouble solving.
 With that said, business analysts have to rely upon their knowledge of technological advances while considering business-related trends.
 As the digital space continues to evolve, those working as business analysts should be capable of adapting.